 OSHA issued a willful citation for the employer's failure to provide safety measures to protect employees from moving trains.
 A serious citation was also issued for exposing crew to fall hazards while working on a train trestle that was not equipped with safety guardrails or other fall protection measures.

-Jones' death triggered within amongst the television and film industry, uniting workers to demand safer working conditions.
+Jones' death triggered within among the television and film industry, uniting workers to demand safer working conditions.
 More than 4,000 film professionals signed “A Pledge to Sarah,” vowing that “a safe set will be my first and highest priority.”